licitdev/docs/configuration/data-model/relationships.md

 <!-- [Data Model](/configuration/data-model). -->

 Regardless of the relationship you want to configure, we recommend you read every section of this document, in order, at least once.
-This is because, you must understand how M2Os work in Directus to understand O2Ms, you must understand M2Os and O2Ms to understand M2Ms, etc.
+This is because you must understand how M2Os work in Directus to understand O2Ms, you must understand M2Os and O2Ms to understand M2Ms, etc.

 :::